proxmox/proxmox-offline-mirror/docs/installation.rst

      # apt update
      # apt install proxmox-offline-mirror

-If you do not have any Proxmox project's repository set up, see :ref:`package_repos_secure_apt` and :ref:`package_repositories_client_only_apt` for how to do so before using above commands.
+If you do not have any Proxmox repository set up, see :ref:`package_repos_secure_apt` and :ref:`package_repositories_client_only_apt` for how to do so before using above commands.

 Debian Package Repositories